Editorial Policies & Publication Ethics

 Materials Chemistry Horizons uses a single-blind peer review process.
 Manuscripts submitted to Materials Chemistry Horizons undergo rigorous evaluation by independent experts in the relevant field.
 Our reviewers assess the originality, scientific validity, methodology, and significance of the research presented in the manuscripts.

 Each manuscript is evaluated by at least two reviewers who provide constructive feedback, identify strengths and weaknesses, and offer recommendations to enhance the quality and impact of the research.
 The editorial team, in collaboration with reviewers, makes informed decisions regarding the suitability of manuscripts for publication.
-Reviewers are expected to adhere to their responsibilities as outlined in the COPE Peer Review Guidelines
+Reviewers are expected to adhere to their responsibilities as outlined in the COPE Peer Review Guidelines.
+The following Figure shows the review process.

 Untitled (9).png